Welcome to the Ohio Atomic Press

 Ohio Atomic Press is dedicated to exposing the history, dangers, and ongoing failures of the nuclear industry in Ohio.
 For decades, communities across the Buckeye State have faced environmental contamination, health risks, and broken promises from an industry that prioritizes profit over public safety.
 From the toxic legacy of the Portsmouth Gaseous Diffusion Plant to new nuclear projects looming on the horizon, we bring you the stories they don’t want told—shining a light on the hidden costs, unchecked risks, and the fight to protect Ohio’s people and environment from radioactive harm.

-Ohio Nuclear News
+Ohio Nuclear Updates

 Read more »